 Let us try to understand his case and be just.
 Think, for instance, of this poor man Lapwood, whose condition was but that of ten thousand others, day by day forcing his hated food into a blistered mouth, starving that his children might be full.
 Think of him with his 9s. a week, and ten souls to feed, house, and clothe, while bread stood at a shilling a loaf.
 Remember, too, that from this lot there was no escape; that labour was in overflowing supply; and that to lift his voice against an employer, however tyrannous, meant instant dismissal and the hell of the poor-house – it was little better in those days – or the roadside ditch to lie in.

 Is it strange that, remembering these things, he – or rather his sons – should wax fat and kick, that they should be haunted also by the fear that the evil might return upon them, and bear in their hearts resentment, cloaked but very real, against those classes at whose hands they received that evil of which no subsequent kindness can obliterate the memory ?
 With the agricultural labourer, as I believe, this resentment against past suffering, at any rate as yet, is deeper than gratitude for present benefits.
 Indeed, gratitude is scarcely his strong point.
 Thus, to take the example of the family of this very man, I was informed that those children for whom he starved, did not do all they might to make his last days easy”.

 Next is a family tree of some of the Lapwoods prepared by myself (Janet Gyford).
-It is in PDF format, so you can alter it by clicking the relevant points on the grey bar on each page.
-To reach it, click on the blue writing below, and then on the grey strip below..
+It is in PDF format.
+To reach it, click on the blue writing below and then on the grey strip below..
 Then you can navigate using the grey bar on each page.